New Brighton, Calgary

-New Brighton is a master planned residential neighbourhood developed in the southeast of Calgary, Alberta.
-Located east of 52nd.
-Street SE and south of 130th Ave and McIvor Boulevard to the south.
-The community contains a variety of single family and multi-family homes as well as a private residents association recreation facility called the New Brighton Club.
-The facility contains a water park, hockey rink, tennis, banquet facilities and studio space with many programmed activities.
+New Brighton is a master–planned residential neighbourhood developed in the southeast of Calgary, Alberta.
+Located east of 52nd Street SE and south of 130th Ave and McIvor Boulevard to the south.
+The community contains a variety of single family and multi-family homes as well as a private residents' association recreation facility called the New Brighton Club.
+The facility contains a water park, hockey rink, tennis courts, banquet facilities and studio space with many programmed activities.

 The community was designed by Carma Developers LP.
-The community maintains active online forums for residents and for neighbourhood program activities i.e. there is an interactive community website.

 It is represented in the Calgary City Council by the Ward 12 councillor.